GeneratedArt/main/_services/tokenization.md

 ## Legal and Compliance

 We protect artists' rights, assist with copyright and licensing, and provide guidance on tax obligations and reporting.
-We also implement strict KYC and AML procedures, prioritize privacy and data protection, and adhere to relevant regulations.
+We can also implement strict KYC and AML procedures if necessary, prioritize privacy and data protection, and adhere to relevant regulations.
 By addressing these issues, our service offers a secure, compliant environment for artists and collectors to participate in the digital art world while minimizing potential risks and uncertainties.

 # Articles